Particular/docs.particular.net/samples/web/wcf-callbacks/sample.md

 #### CallbackService

 The server side implementation of `ICallbackService`.
-This class handles the actual correlation of Request to Response.
+This class handles the correlation of Request to Response.

 Note: In Version 5 and below the Callback APIs for Enums, Ints and message responses differ slightly hence some logic is required to call the correct API for each response type.
 In Version 6 and above this API has been simplified and hence no logic is required.